randomtruffles/Dominion_League/_posts/2021-03-30-season-46-call-for-new-mods.md

 * Message players in your divisions who have fallen behind and remove them if they don’t reply or can’t finish.
 * Help out with miscellaneous tasks like onboarding new players and updating our Google Sheets automation systems.

 In general, the moderator role tends to be a reactive responsibility.
 Accordingly, we expect moderators to be responsive within 24 hours on Discord throughout the season.
-We also require new moderators to have played at least two full League seasons (which can include Season 45).
+We also require new moderators to have played at least two full League seasons (which can include Season 45).\
+\
+We are accepting applications until April 5th at 0 UTC.

 To apply, use this Google Form:

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfHYL3ZJ8ayYy6mlbiQwBAoZzyMAAzPJYDx8cBOhg4mc2gMhg/viewform?embedded=true" width="640" height="1846" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfHYL3ZJ8ayYy6mlbiQwBAoZzyMAAzPJYDx8cBOhg4mc2gMhg/viewform?embedded=true" width="640" height="2100" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>